CORONAVIRUS INFORMATION (updated 12/05/2021)

 What to wear

 Please wear casual, comfortable clothing.
 Rivar Hill is a field site and when you’re not climbing in an out of gliders you will spend your time by the launch point in the field.
-Ladies should wear flat shoes and we suggest you don’t wear skirts.
+Women should wear flat shoes and we suggest you don’t wear skirts.

 Airfields are generally very exposed places and if it’s windy, can feel cold even in summer.
 In the warmer months you should wear sun block, but bring a jacket just in case it’s windy.
 In winter it’s best to wear warm, windproof clothing, as well as a hat and gloves.
 It’s best to bring more layers than you need and leave them in the car if you get too hot.

 Before you get into the glider you can shed a layer as it will be much warmer under the perspex canopy.
 Sunglasses are recommended all year round.

 Waiting to fly

 If you turn up on spec you may have to wait a short while until an instructor and a glider become available.
 You could use this time to chat to the club members about the aircraft and they will be keen to show you around one of the gliders.

 Getting into the glider

 Your trial lesson will be in one of the club’s two seater training aircraft.
 You will be sitting in the front seat and your instructor in the back.
 When you climb into the glider your instructor will tell you which parts you can and cannot touch.
 You’ll then fasten your straps to make sure you’re secure for the flight.

 All gliders at Rivar Hill are launched by winch.
 The launch point is at one end of the field and the winch at the other.
 Gliders are attached to the cable and the powerful winch engine reels in almost a mile of cable, launching the glider typically to 1,600 feet in the air.